Sairam14/ratelimiter-app/README.md

-# ratelimiter app
+# Ratelimiter Application Service

 ## Overview
-This project is a simple Go web application that demonstrates the use of HTTP handlers, service logic, and Redis for data storage.
-It is structured to separate concerns between the command line interface, service logic, and internal handling of requests.
+This project is a Go web application that demonstrates scalable, distributed **rate limiting** using both in-memory and Redis-backed algorithms.
+It supports token bucket and leaky bucket strategies, configurable per-user and per-API-key limits, and is designed for high concurrency and horizontal scalability.
+The app exposes HTTP endpoints for acquiring tokens, checking rate limit status, Prometheus metrics, and includes an admin UI for visualization.
+It is structured to separate concerns between the command line interface, service logic, and HTTP handlers, making it easy to extend and integrate into real-world API gateways or backend services.

 ## Architecture Design
 The application is organized into three main directories: